Hyperparameter guidance

 'encoder_dims':[1000], # Encoder dimensions, recommended to be larger than latent_dim

-'verbose': False, # Verbosity level, set to True for more detailed output
+'verbose': True, # Verbosity level, set to True for more detailed output

 }

-Below are a few key hyperparameters we recommend users pay particular attention to:
+Below are a few key hyperparameters we recommend users pay particular attention to (also check out supplemental figure in our paper for our hyperparameter benchmarking result):

 input_feature